seanwatters/amber-vue/README.md

 ## CLI

 The **amber-vue-cli** is a tool for scaffolding APIs, and components.
-To use the CLI, you will need to install the tool with `npm install`.
-You will then need to run:
+To use the CLI, you will need to install the tool with `npm install` and run:

 ```
 npm run vue-tools